-The 2012 Plan was approved at the Annual Meeting of Shareholders on December 21, 2011, and at the Annual Meeting of Shareholders on May 19, 2015, the Company's shareholders approved an amendment increasing the number of shares of Common Stock available for issuance under the 2012 Plan.
+The 2012 Plan was approved at the Annual Meeting of Stockholders on December 21, 2011, and at the Annual Meeting of Stockholders on May 19, 2015, the Company's stockholders approved an amendment increasing the number of shares of Common Stock available for issuance under the 2012 Plan.
 The 2012 Plan provides for the grant of incentive stock options and nonqualified stock options, restricted stock, stock appreciation rights, performance shares, performance stock units, dividend equivalents, stock payments, deferred stock, restricted stock units, other stock-based awards and performance-based awards to employees and certain non-employees who have important relationships with the Company.
-At our May 11, 2017 Board of Directors meeting, the Board of Directors approved a resolution extending the expiration date of 573,663 warrants held by five current Board members and three members of management that were granted during the fiscal year 2011 and fiscal years 2013 through 2017.
-These extensions were between one and five years, did not affect the exercise price of the warrants and resulted in incremental stock-based compensation of \$801,584, of which \$790,314 was expensed in the three months ended June 30, 2017.
 All future grants of warrants and options will have an expiration period of five years.
-The warrants for Board members vest immediately and warrants issued to employees vest annually over either a two or three year period after the grant date.
-A total of 803,262 shares are authorized for issuance pursuant to awards granted under the 2012 Plan.
+The warrants for directors serving on the Board vest immediately and warrants issued to employees vest annually over either a two or three year period after the grant date.
+A total of 803,262 shares are authorized for issuance pursuant to awards granted under the 2012 Plan; however, the Board of Directors suspended the 2012 Plan earlier in the fiscal year.

-During the fiscal years ended September 30, 2018 and 2017, options to purchase 30,797 and 110,000 shares of Common Stock were granted under the 2012 Plan.
-During the year ended September 30, 2018, the Company cancelled 18,551 shares of Common Stock under the 2012 Plan.
-All the shares of Common Stock issued during 2018 were related to Board of Director fees, which were earned in fiscal year 2017.
-As of September 30, 2018, 27,218 shares of Common Stock were available for future grants under the 2012 Plan.
+During the fiscal years ended September 30, 2019 and 2018, options to purchase nil and 30,797 shares of Common Stock were granted under the 2012 Plan.
+As of September 30, 2019, 27,218 shares of Common Stock were available for future grants under the 2012 Plan.